plone/papyrus/docs/dash.rst

 Setup
 =====

-Innstall doc2dash, since there are some 'versin dependecies problems' yu can install doc2dash via buildout, that is the reason why we use pip
+Install doc2dash, since there are some 'version dependecies problems' when installing doc2dash via buildout for now, that is the reason why we use pip

 .. code-block::